 At the same time as antibacterials have become less effective as a result of the development of antibacterial resistance, there has been a reduced rate of development of new drugs.
 These two factors mean that it is essential to protect the effectiveness of the currently available antibacterials through responsible use and stewardship.

 Antibacterial resistance is recognised as a “One Health” issue affecting humans, animals and the environment.
-It is a global issue that requires global solutions and an integrated strategy that aims to:
+It is a global issue that requires global solutions and through an integrated strategy that aims to

 Responsible antimicrobial prescribing is now a requirement under the RCVS Code of Professional Conduct which states: “Veterinary surgeons must be seen to ensure that when using antimicrobials they do so responsibly, and be accountable for the choices made in such use.”

 The BSAVA and Small Animal Medicine Society (SAMSOC) have produced the PROTECT me poster and guidance to encourage responsible antibacterial prescribing.